tuanvucd/desktop/docs/setup.md

 ## Help

-The Mattermost desktop application offers:
+The GChat desktop application offers:

-- Connectivity to one or more Mattermost team sites and multiple Mattermost servers
+- Connectivity to one or more GChat team sites and multiple GChat servers
 - Shortcuts from Start Menu and Windows Task Bar
 - Icon notifications from Windows Task Bar
 - Desktop notifications

-See the Mattermost [help documentation](http://docs.mattermost.com/help/getting-started/signing-in.html) for how to use the Mattermost team site.
+See the GChat [help documentation](http://docs.mattermost.com/help/getting-started/signing-in.html) for how to use the GChat team site.

 ## Settings Page